stonezyg/modernize-apps-katacoda/scenarios/mono-to-micro-part-2/08-deploy-to-openshift.md

-Now that you've logged into OpenShift, let's deploy our new inventory microservice:
+Now that you've logged into OpenShift, let's deploy our new catalog microservice:

 **1. Deploy the Database**